DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Experimental Evaluation

 This section details the experimental evaluation of DeepSE-WF on multiple axes.
 We start by describing our experimental setup (Section~\ref{sec:evaluation_setup}).
-Then, we deliver a comparison of DeepSE-WF security estimates against existing estimation methods (Section~\ref{sec:compare_sota}), analyse the convergence of our proposed estimators (Section~\ref{sec:knn_convergence_eval}), and show DeepSE-WF security estimates for prominent WF defenses (Section~\ref{sec:defense_eval}).
-Lastly, we discuss provable bounds for DeepSE-WF estimations (Section~\ref{sec:merged_eval}) and discuss the use of alternate MI estimators (Section~\ref{subsec:mine}).
+Then, we deliver a comparison of DeepSE-WF security estimates against existing estimation methods (Section~\ref{sec:compare_sota}), analyse the convergence of our proposed estimators (Section~\ref{sec:knn_convergence_eval}), and discuss DeepSE-WF's results when using alternate DNN architectures and parameterizations when producing security estimates (Section~\ref{sec:dnn_arch_params}).
+Lastly, we perform additional validations on DeepSE-WF's estimates using an alternative dataset (Section~\ref{sec:ds19_dataset}).